pancholiraj27/code-editor/README.md

 ## Contact

-If you have any questions or need assistance, you can contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or need assistance, you can contact us at pancholiraj27@gmail.com(mailto:your-email@example.com).

 Happy coding!
 ```

-Replace `"your-username"` with your actual GitHub username and update the email address and contact information accordingly.
+Replace `"pancholiraj27"` with your actual GitHub username and update the email address and contact information accordingly.
 Also, make sure to include a screenshot (named "screenshot.png") of your code editor in the project directory.